 - it is necessary to protect public health

 If we have consent to use your personal information, you have the right to withdraw it at any time.
-If you want to withdraw your consent, please contact DPO@ashfield.gov.uk and tell us which service you’re using so we can deal with your request.
+If you want to withdraw your consent, please contact us by email at DPO@ashfield.gov.uk and tell us which service you’re using so we can deal with your request.

-If you would like more information about the basis on which personal data is processed, please visit HERE (External site)
+If you would like more information about the basis on which personal data is processed, please visit the Information Commission website.

 We only use what we need!